jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 ### None

-If you want to disable the artifact repository (nexus) but still use chartmuseum for charts you can use the following:
+If you want to disable the artifact repository (nexus) but still use ChartMuseum for charts you can use the following:

 ```yaml
 repository: none
 ```

-Note that without using an artifact repository you will not be able to deploy maven artifacts; though [Chartmusem](https://chartmuseum.com/) will still be used as a repository of charts
+Note that without using an artifact repository you will not be able to deploy Maven artifacts; though [ChartMuseum](https://chartmuseum.com/) will still be used as a repository of charts

 ## Storage

-the [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) file can configure whether you want to use long term storage for logs + reports and what cloud storage buckets to use to store the data.
+the [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) file can configure whether you want to use long-term storage for logs + reports and what cloud storage buckets to use to store the data.

-e.g. the following `jx-requirements.yml` file enables long term storage:
+e.g. the following `jx-requirements.yml` file enables long-term storage:

 ```yaml
 cluster: